-I have always loved gardens and gardening, but I can't claim to have a green thumb.
-Like a chronic dieter who's an expert on nutrition and exercise and yet fails to lose weight, I have an uncanny ability to retain everything that I have ever read or heard about gardening--yet in the end, when the mosquitoes start buzzing, the snakes start slithering, and the heat index tops 100 degrees, I wimp out, rush inside, and leave my garden to fend for itself.
+I have always loved gardens and gardening, but I'm an intermittent gardener.
+Like a chronic dieter who's an expert on nutrition and exercise and yet fails to lose weight, I have an uncanny ability to retain everything that I have ever read or heard about gardening--yet in the summer, when the mosquitoes start buzzing, the snakes start slithering, and the heat index tops 100 degrees, I wimp out, rush inside, and leave my garden to fend for itself.

 Here are five tips I have learned in recent years that have made my laissez-faire gardening approach a bit more affordable:

 Did you know that basil will root if you place it in a glass of water on a windowsill?
 I learned this tip from The Tidy Brown Wren a few summers ago.
 This is a great way to keep fresh basil at hand through the winter (and through the summer too, if you don't want to schlep out to the garden for a few leaves).
 I have even successfully transitioned these plants to potting soil indoors.
 Just be careful when it's time to transplant these little plants outdoors--they require a very gradual transition.

 2. Green Onions Will Grow From Grocery Store Roots